Asbestos Awareness Training: What is it? Who is it For & How Long Does It Last?

 - How to manage and avoid the risks from asbestos for building, construction, repair and maintenance works.

-Asbestos awareness does not qualify employees to work with or on ACM’s physically and is only intended to help employees avoid carrying out work which may disturb ACM’s.
+Asbestos awareness course training does not qualify employees to work with or on ACM’s physically and is only intended to help employees avoid carrying out work which may disturb ACM’s.
 The use of UKATA (United Kingdom Asbestos Training Association) accredited training providers is strongly recommended, as this assures that delegates have received quality training from a provider with proven competency at the highest level.

 How Long Does the Certificate Last?